SOPs

 Do you have the necessary resources to carry out the process, and how should they be allocated?
 Who takes responsibility for carrying out the process, and so on.

-Incorporating processes is vital
+Process standardization is vital

-It builds the foundation for a smooth sailing operation in the short and long term.
+Process standardization builds the foundation for a smooth sailing operation in the short and long term.

 Plus, your team is clear on their roles and responsibilities.
 This reduces any chances of errors, which can be further minimized with the help of tools like Scribe.
 Now think about which business process you can implement in your organization today.